 An explanation, where known, of the scientific species name is given.

 This is given as a range in metres.
 Note that at present, many of the altitude ranges are incomplete or provisional and further information may well extend these considerably.

 For each family, genus and species, the total worldwide number of genera and/or species is given, together with a brief summary of the worldwide distribution.
 This information has been extracted from various sources, often either from FZ or from Mabberley (1997).

 In Flora Zambesiaca, Zambia was divided into 6 divisions.
 B,N,W,C,E,S.

 Information as to which division each species is to be found has been extracted from Flora Zambesiaca and other published checklists.

 Zambia currently has ten administrative provinces, the tenth Muchinga, having been split from Northern Province recently (2011).

-The following map shows the administrative provinces before the creation of Muchinga: (Source: Wikipedia)
+The following map shows the current administrative provinces.

 Other recent changes to the administrative provinces involve: